Jelle Havermans (1994)

 Films & photography

-In my current I reflect on film and it’s role in history.
-Central themes in my work are the depiction of violence and (true) crime, cinematic language and the aesthetics of forensic imagery.
-By mingling fiction with documentary-style investigation, I explore my own obsessions and desires, which are mainly rooted in horror, true crime and the macabre.
+In my current work I reflect on film and it’s role in history.
+Central themes in my artistic practice are the depiction of violence and (true) crime, cinematic language and the aesthetics of forensic imagery.
+By mingling fiction with documentary-style investigation, I explore my own obsessions and desires,which are mainly rooted in horror, true crime and the occult.

 Through photography and moving images I comment and reflect on the way our perception of violence, death and history are shaped through lenses.
 I like to deconstruct cinematic structures in order to understand them in a societal context.
 An important element in my artistic process is the physicality of imagery.
 I’m interested in the nature of photographs; how aesthetics and the physical form in which an image is presented can evoke a certain feeling.
 Appropriation is an important aspect to my work: I often combine my own images with archival material and forensic photographs.
 The main goal of my work is to create engaging narratives that are thought-provoking and reflect my personal fascinations.

-Besides my work as an experimental image maker, I’m occasionally active as a journalist and academic writer.
+Besides my work as an experimental image maker, I’m occasionally active as a journalist, academic writer and (fiction) author.
 My articles were published in large newspapers and magazines like De Volkskrant, Het Parool and One World.
-With my writing I express my viewpoint on societal topics like emancipation and media.
-If you’d like to read some of these (Dutch) articles, you can visit this page.
+With my writing I express my viewpoints on societal topics like media and emancipation.
+You can check out my academic publications here.

 All photographs, artworks and written copy on this website is the copyrighted property of Jelle Havermans unless stated otherwise.